Yi Sang: Early life

-Kim Haegyŏng was born in Seoul, Korea (adress: 4-6, Banjeong-dong, North District, Gyeongsŏng, Korea), on September 23, 1910, as the eldest of two sons and one daughter of Kim Yeun-chang and Park Se-chang.
+Kim Haegyŏng was born in Seoul, Korea (address: 4-6, Banjeong-dong, North District, Gyeongsŏng, Korea), on September 23, 1910, as the eldest of two sons and one daughter of Kim Yeun-chang and Park Se-chang.

 Yi's great-grandfather, Kim Hak-jun, held the rank of 'Jeong 3 Pum Dangsangwan' in the Joseon Dynasty.
 He lived in a very affluent household, but the annexation of Korea by Japan led to a decline in the family's fortunes.
 His father worked in letterpress printing for a palace before his birth, but after an accident that cut off his finger, he became a barber instead.
 Yi Sang was raised by his uncle Kim Yeon-Pil as an adoptive son since 1913, as Yeon-Pil and his wife had no children at the time of his birth.
 Later, however, Yeon-Pil took Kim Young-Sook as his concubine and the son she already had, Kim Moon-Kyung, became a legal son of Yeon-Pil.
 Yi spent time at his uncle's house even during his tenure as an official in the Government-General of Korea.

 Yi Sang's had his primary and secondary education at Sinmyeong School (.
 1917-1921), Donggwang School (.
 1921-1922) and Posung High School (1922-1926.
 Donggwang School was merged into Posung High School in 1922.).
 He graduated from Poseong High School as a 4th graduate.
 He met his friend Koo Bon-Woong at Sinmyeong School.
 While attending Boseong High School, he became an aspiring artist with interest in art, and his academic performance reached a higher level.
 However, because his uncle insisted, Yi chose to enter Gyeongseong Technical College (.
 1926-1929) in 1926.
 Yi majored in architecture and graduated from the college with 1st place honors in 1928.
 His first known use of his art name Yi Sang was in the graduation photobook.
 There is testimony that Yi's art name originated from the art box he received as a gift from Koo Bon-woong.
 Since the art box he received was made of plum wood, Yi Sang (李箱) is interpreted to mean 'plum wood box'.
 Additionally, in his work 'Wings', he expressed his art name as 'Ri Sang' rather than 'Yi Sang'.

 In April 1929, with a recommendation from the college, he got a job as a public official in the architecture team of the Department of Domestic affairs of the Government-General of Korea.
 In November, he changed positions in the government to work as part of the building maintenance team of the Department of Secretariat and Accounting.